Memo 43: Essential Behaviors for Admission, Continuation and Graduation for PhD Students

 Potential students will be advised of the Essential Behaviors for Admission, Continuation, and Graduation in application materials, during orientation, and via the School’s Web site.
 If and when an enrolled student does not meet expectations for Essential Behaviors, the following will occur.

-1. Student’s adviser/supervisory committee chair is informed.
-The faculty member or Student and Academic Services official will inform the student’s adviser or supervisory committee chair of the behavior(s) of concern.
+- Student’s adviser/supervisory committee chair is informed.
+The faculty member or official from the Office of Student and Academic Affairs will inform the student’s adviser or supervisory committee chair of the behavior(s) of concern.

-2. Warning card and student contract are composed.
-The faculty member, in consultation with an official of the School of Nursing Office of Student and Academic Services, will prepare a warning notice and compose an accompanying student contract providing documentation of lapse(s) in the Essential Behaviors and describing what the student needs to demonstrate, within a specified time frame, in order to meet the Essential Behaviors.
+- Warning card and student contract are composed.
+The faculty member, in consultation with an official of the School of Nursing Office of Student and Academic Affairs, will prepare a warning notice and compose an accompanying student contract providing documentation of lapse(s) in the Essential Behaviors and describing what the student needs to demonstrate, within a specified time frame, in order to meet the Essential Behaviors.

-4. Student receipt of warning card and contract.
-An official of Student and Academic Services and the chair of PhDCC meet with the student to present the warning card and individual student contract.
+- Student receipt of warning card and contract.
+An official of the Office of Student and Academic Affairs and the chair of PhDCC meet with the student to present the warning card and individual student contract.
 After the student reads and signs the documents (signature indicates that the student has read it), they are placed in the student’s academic file.

 Revised May 2018